 George Alfred Davies (1846-1897) was Mayor of Fremantle in 1895.
 He was a founding director of the Fremantle Building Society and a Justice of the Peace.
 He built the Oddfellows Hotel (Norfolk).
-He also owned from 1884 the warehouse, cellars, and stables in Bannister St, including a wine store which he called Grosvenor Cellars.
+He also owned from 1884 the warehouse, cellars, and stables on lot 428 (no. 8) Bannister St, including a wine store which he called Grosvenor Cellars.
 He had a house, probably called ‘Grosvenor’, built at 151 South Street Beaconsfield on the land where the Curedale farm was, in Beaconsfield.
 The Davies family owned extensive land in the area after taking over the Curedale farm following its foreclosure.
 The land comprised approximately 80 acres and included vineyards and dwellings.
-The house still stands on a prominent rise in South Street, with the entrances in Field Street.
-It functioned as the Grosvenor Hospital for some time, and I assume Davies must have given the building this same name.
+The house still stands on a prominent rise in South Street, with the current entrances in Field Street.
+It functioned as the Grosvenor Hospital for some time.
 It is now used as the Beacon Yoga Centre aka Sivananda Ashram.
-There is a Grosvenor Street at the end of Field Street, probably named after the hospital.
-Davies Street is named after him, as is Davis Park, tho a typo was made at some point, and it is still so spelt.
+There is a Grosvenor Street at the end of Field Street, probably named after the house or hospital.
+Davies Street is named after him, as is Davis Park, tho a mistake was made at some point, and it is still so spelt.
 The present Bruce Lee Oval is also on what was his land until 1897.

 George Alfred Davies' grandfather, Alfred George Davies, was said to be one of the first settlers in Fremantle, arriving 19 April 1834 on the Quebec Trader, only a few years after Captain Fremantle claimed West Australia for Britain.
 His father, Alfred Alexander Davies (1813-1875), was twenty-one when he emigrated with his parents and younger brother, Thomas, to Western Australia.
 Alfred Davies married twice, and had several children, including: George born in 1846, Edward William Davies born in 1855 and Arthur Elvin Davies, born 1866, who was a cabinet maker and an undertaker in Fremantle.